CookieHCl/mfmf/README.md

 ```

 Now, you can transform this object using JSONata or JavaScript.
-After that, yaml and gray-matter will stringify back to markdown file.
+After that, mfmf will stringify back to markdown file.

 ### Handling Date